TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 Please note that no electronic transmission of information can be entirely secure.
 We cannot guarantee that the security measures we have in place to safeguard Personal Information will never be defeated or fail, or that those measures will always be sufficient or effective.
 Therefore, although we are committed to protecting your privacy, we do not promise, and you should not expect, that your Personal Information will always remain private.
 As a user of the Talent Network, you understand and agree that you assume all responsibility and risk for your use of the Talent Network, the internet generally, and the documents you post or access and for your conduct on and off the Talent Network.

 To further protect yourself, you should safeguard your CareerBuilder account user name and password and not share that information with anyone.
 You should also sign off your account and close your browser window when you have finished your visit to the Talent Network.
 Please note that we will never ask for your CareerBuilder account user name or password via email.
+You agree to notify CareerBuilder immediately of any unauthorized use of your account or password.

 (Return to Top)